William Woods Welcomes Incoming Students with Ivy Ceremony

 The Ivy Ceremony marks the start of the students’ college life.
 When they graduate, the ivy will be cut during another ceremony, symbolizing separation from college and the beginning of a new life.
 The tradition is believed to have begun more than a hundred years ago when the Class of 1899 planted ivy on campus during a special graduation ceremony.

-WWU’s Peer Players will present an entertaining “Campus Life Play” Friday evening.
+A presentation of the PostSecret Project will be held Friday morning and WWU’s Peer Players will present an entertaining “Campus Life Play” Friday evening.
 The play aims to inform students about important issues they will face and the resources available on campus to assist them.

 Women’s sorority recruitment begins at 6 p.m.
 Thursday and continues Friday and Saturday.
 A “Men’s Night Out” for all men will be held Wednesday, with men’s fraternity recruitment beginning at 7 p.m.
 Thursday and continuing Friday and Saturday.
 Bids will be delivered Sunday, Aug.
-23—to women at 7 a.m. and to men at 7:45 a.m.
+24—to women at 7 a.m. and to men at 7:45 a.m.